Human cytomegalovirus: Treatment

 Ganciclovir (Cytovene) treatment is used for people with depressed immunity who have either sight-related or life-threatening illnesses.
 Valganciclovir (Valcyte) is an antiviral drug that is also effective and is given orally: it is a pro-drug that gets converted into ganciclovir in the body, but is much better absorbed orally than the latter.
-The therapeutic effectiveness is frequently compromised by the emergence of drug-resistant virus isolates.
+Drug-resistant virus isolates often compromise the therapeutic effectiveness of ganciclovir.
 A variety of amino acid changes in the UL97 protein kinase and the viral DNA polymerase have been reported to cause drug resistance.
 Foscarnet or cidofovir are only given to people with CMV resistant to ganciclovir, because foscarnet has notable nephrotoxicity, resulting in increased or decreased Ca2+ or PO43−, and decreased Mg2+ levels.

-Letermovir has been approved by the European Medicines Agency and the FDA for treatment and prophylaxis of HCMV infection.
+Letermovir has been approved by the European Medicines Agency and the FDA for treatment and prophylaxis of HCMV infection with relatively rare de novo resistance.

+A better understanding of how HCMV supports viral latency and reactivation should allow for the development of new therapies that target the latent reservoir.

 Drug resistance

 All three currently licensed anti-HCMV drugs target the viral DNA polymerase, pUL54.
-Ganciclovir (GCV) acts as nucleoside analogue.
+Ganciclovir (GCV) acts as a nucleoside analogue.
 Its antiviral activity requires phosphorylation by the HCMV protein kinase, pUL97.
 The second drug, Cidofovir (CDV), is a nucleotide analogue, which is already phosphorylated and thus active.
 Finally, Foscarnet (FOS) has a different mode of action.
 It directly inhibits polymerase function by blocking the pyrophosphate binding site of pUL54 (note: investigational drug letermovir acts through a mechanism that involves viral terminase).

 Two HCMV proteins are implicated in antiviral resistance against these three drugs: pUL97 and pUL54.
 Specific mutations in pUL97 can cause reduced phosphorylation activity of this viral protein kinase.
 Thus, fewer monophosphorylated – and thus active – GCV can be synthesized, leading to antiviral resistance against GCV.
-About 90% of all GCV resistances are caused by such mutations in UL97.
+About 90% of cases of GCV resistance are caused by such mutations in UL97.
 Mutations in pUL54 may have different effects leading to antiviral drug resistance: A. They can lead to decreased affinity to antiviral compounds.
-This resistance mechanism concerns GCV, CDV and FOS and may lead to multidrug resistance.
+This resistance mechanism concerns GCV, CDV, and FOS and may lead to multidrug resistance.
 B. Some mutations in pUL54 can increase the polymerase's exonuclease activity.
 This causes enhanced recognition of incorporated GCV and CDV.
 As a result, these dNTP analogues are excised more efficiently.

 Major risk factors for HCMV drug resistance are the residual capacity of the host's immune system to control viral replication and the overall amount and duration of viral replication.